Conrad N. Hilton Foundation: Conrad N. Hilton Humanitarian Prize

 The Conrad N. Hilton Humanitarian Prize is awarded annually by the foundation.
 It was inaugurated in 1996 and is the largest humanitarian award in the world.
-Its annual award of USD 1.5 million was increased in 2015 to 2 million to commemorate its 20th Hilton Humanitarian Prize laureate, Landesa.
-It is currently larger than any one of the six Nobel Prizes.
+Its initial annual award of USD1.5 million was increased in 2015 to $2 million to commemorate its 20th Hilton Humanitarian Prize laureate, Landesa, and in 2020 the prize award was increased to $2.5 million.